Borrowing Money From Your Own Corporation

 - Are you receiving dividends from your company?

 - Is the loan comparable to the profits the company is making?

 After looking at these factors, the IRS does have the ability to reclassify your loan as a distribution or dividend if they see fit.
 If this happens, the loan will not be deductible for your corporation.

 As long as you observe specific formalities when taking out your loan, the IRS should not penalize you with the distribution or dividend treatment.
 You'll want to:

 - Document the withdrawal as a loan and create a promissory note.

 - Set interest at the federal rate and provide collateral if necessary.

 - Record the transaction on your company's books.

 - Repay in accordance with the guidelines set by the promissory note.

 If you need help with borrowing money from your own corporation, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.